 Dress up your mantel, a door, or another spot in your house with this heartfelt, handmade Valentine's Day decoration.
 Douse thick natural fiber rope in a mix of 1.5 cups warm water, 1 cup flour, 1 cup cornstarch, 1 cup crafts glue, and 1 teaspoon salt.
 Shape the rope into a word and a frame, laying the design on a piece of plastic wrap.
 Use light-gauge wire to add stability and to form tight letter shapes.
 The letters should harden within 24 hours.
 When dry, tack the lettering on the wall, attaching decorative birds or other embellishments as desired.

 Editor's Tip: Write your word on the plastic wrap with a permanent marker to serve as a guide.

-Handcrafted flower arrangements make the best kind of delivery for Valentine's Day, and they're simpler than you might think.
+Handcrafted flower arrangements make the best kind of delivery for a happy Valentine's Day, and they're simpler than you might think.
 Use a pretty, shiny colander, and tuck a shallow bowl inside.
 Soak a piece of florist's foam in water; tuck in the bowl.
 Use three types of flowers in complementary colors; insert stems into the foam, spacing out the colors and foliage.

 Embroidery floss, a needle, cardstock, and your imagination are the only requirements for this easy Valentine's Day card craft.